Ref Watch: Sympathy with VAR over Saints goal, but no red for Fernandinho

 DERMOT SAYS: I think he would be desperately unlucky to have a penalty given against him here.
 He's far too close.
 I don't even think he has time.
 His arm is down by his side.

 INCIDENT: West Ham fans have been accused of homophobic chanting at Stamford Bridge.
-The Hammers' LGBT fan group Pride of Irons say supporters were singing "Chelsea Rent Boys" - and the Chelsea Supporters Trust agreed it was "continuous" during the 1-0 away victory.
+LGBT supporters groups Chelsea Pride and Pride of Irons highlighted the "Chelsea Rent Boys" chant on social media - and the Chelsea Supporters Trust agreed it was "continuous" during the 1-0 away victory.
 We've seen referees in France and England stop games for this, so what is the protocol for referees, and why wasn't the game stopped on this occasion?

 DERMOT SAYS: It might be easy to hear for you to hear on the terraces, but it is not easy for the referee.
 You're in the middle of the park, in an atmosphere like that, the noise is a cacophony, and you're not concentrating on that, you're concentrating on the field, because that is the priority.
 It is brought to the referee's attention - as it was when Wycombe played Tranmere a few weeks ago, and he dealt with it - and the refs know they have the step process of dealing with things.
 If that was reported to the referee, he would then follow the procedure, and it would go to the FA.